The generalized inverses of tensors via the C-Product

-Kernfeld et al.\cite{KKA} defined a new tensor-tensor product---Cosine Transform Product, referred to as C-product for short.
-And it has been shown that the C-product can be implemented efficiently using DCTs.
+Kernfeld et al. \cite{KKA} defined a new tensor-tensor product---Cosine Transform Product, referred to as C-product for short.
+And it had been shown that the C-product can be implemented efficiently using DCT.
 In addition, the authors indicate that one can use C-product to conveniently specify a discrete image blurring model and the image restoration model.
-Based on this background, we will study the theory of the generalized inverses of tensors via the C-product in this paper.
+Xu et al. \cite{XZN} indicated that the advantages of using DCT are: (a) the complex calculation is not involved in the cosine transform based singular value decomposition, so the computational costs can be saved; (b) the intrinsic reflexive boundary condition along the tubes in the third dimension of tensors is employed, so its performance would be better than that by using the periodic boundary condition in DFT.
+Moreover, numerical examples showed that the efficiency by using the C-product is two times faster than that by using the T-product and also the errors of video and multispectral image completion by using DCT are smaller than those by using DFT.
+Bentbib et al. \cite{BEJR} explored new applications of the C-product.
+They proposed new methods for the problem of the third-order tensor completion in combination with the TV regularization procedure and tensor robust principal component analysis by using the C-product.
+Examples are presented to verify the effectiveness of the presented approach.
+Based on these background, we will study the theory of the generalized inverses of tensors via the C-product in this paper.